rob-blackbourn/binance-example/binance-client-tutorial.md

   ...
 ```

-Create the file `.vscode/settings.json` with the following content:
+In order to enable automatic formatting create the file `.vscode/settings.json` with the following content:

 ```json
 {